Register for a Hike

 Strenuous: for 4.5 miles round trip

-Donner Peak is Sierra granite.
-After a walk up the trail you walk up the granite slabs and are rewarded by standing in a notch 1,000 directly above Donner Lake.
-On the way during our illustrated hike: what it looked like in the old days, previous conquerors of Donner Pk.; and then stories, lots of stories, about the Emigrant Trail, marking the trail, Coldstream Canyon and Coldstream Pass, Theodore Judah, the first rope tows on Mt.
+This is an easier option for people who don’t want to do the whole Judah Loop.
+We’ll get up to Coldstream Pass and then you’ll have the option of walking up the granite slabs to be rewarded with a view from a notch almost 2,000 feet directly above Donner Lake.
+Of the three Donner Passes, this was used the most until the coming of the Dutch Flat Rd.
+Si during our illustrated hike, you’ll hear what it was like in the old days, previous conquerors of Donner Pk.; and then stories, lots of stories, about the Emigrant Trail, marking the trail, Coldstream Pass, Theodore Judah, the first rope tows on Mt.
 Judah, how Mt.
-Judah got its name, the first locomotive over the summit, Sierra Junipers, etc. It’s uphill all the way going, but downhill all the way back.
+Judah got its name, the first locomotive over the summit, Sierra Junipers, etc. It’s uphil all the way going, but downhill all the way back.

 Planned Departure Time is: 08:30